Glossary of Renaissance Instruments © by Phil Neuman [Scroll down to find glossaries of Ancient Greek and Egyptian Instruments.]

 Tympanon: Frame drum with either one or two animal skin heads, played with the fingers.

-Glossary of Ancient Egyptian Instruments © by Philip Neuman
+Glossary of Ancient Egyptian Instruments © by Phil Neuman

 Philip Neuman is a builder of early double reed instruments and performs on a variety of winds and strings.
 He is the co-director of Ensemble De Organographia and The Oregon Renaissance Band.